 Another significant building program was begun following the War of 1812.
 A semi-octagonal addition was made to the rear of the church in 1816, thereby providing a sacristy, confessional and waiting room.
-The second story of the manor house was raised to full height and the ceremonies of the parish were carried out on a grand scale.
-When the missionaries moved their headquarter to Leonardtown in 1868, the manor retained its function as a working farm and home for the farm manager.
+The second story of the manor house was raised to its present day height and the ceremonies of the parish were carried out on a grand scale.
+When the missionaries moved their headquarters to Leonardtown in 1868, the manor retained its function as a working farm and house for the farm manager.

 In 1967, when the Society of Jesus withdrew from Newtowne to work in other areas, St. Francis Xavier Church, Newtowne Manor and the seven and one-half acres surrounding them were conveyed to the Archdiocese of Washington.
 Realizing the religious, historical and archeological significance of these buildings, both of which are on the national Register of Historic Places, the Archbishop of Washington, James Cardinal Hickey, determined that they must be restored and preserved to maintain our link with the earliest days of the Roman Catholic Church in America.
 Completion of the church restoration was the first and most important step toward that goal.